onertipaday/rcompass/README.md

 # rcompass

-R Client for the COMPASS GrapgQL API
+R Client for the COMPASS GraphQL API

 This package provides access to the [COMPASS](https://compass-.readthedocs.io/en/latest/index.html) GrapgQL API from R.